Concerns and controversies at the 2020 Summer Olympics: Tropical Storm Nepartak

 Due to the weather effects from Tropical Storm Nepartak, certain sports' schedules were disrupted.
 The start of the women's triathlon was delayed, while surfing events were moved a day ahead to take advantage of the waves.
 The schedule of archery events was also affected.
 The rowing competitions were rescheduled as well.
 In addition, staff members were seen removing umbrellas in preparation for the approaching storm to avoid their being blown away.

+Damage caused by athletes and other issues

 Damage of rooms by Australian athletes

 Near the end of the Olympics, it was reported that Australian athletes had damaged the village rooms before departure, leaving a pool of vomit on the floor, damaged beds, and a hole in the wall.
 Australian rugby Olympians also reportedly became drunk on the flight to Sydney, leaving vomit in the plane bathroom and receiving complaints from other passengers.
 Team Australia chief Ian Chesterman played down the incidents, and said that the Olympians would not be punished.

 Other incidents

-On August 27, there was an accident in which Aramitsu Kitazono, a judo player, was hit by Toyota's self-driving car "e-Palette".
+On August 27, there was an accident in which judoka Aramitsu Kitazono, was hit by Toyota's self-driving car "e-Palette".
 According to the Tokyo Metropolitan Police Department, Kitazono was injured, hitting his head and both legs, and would need two weeks to recover.
 Kitazono missed his match on the 28th.